mickymacirl/CI-P3-FruitHM/README.md

 #### Main Game Not In The Alphabeta

-Input is a special character, or a number.
+Input is a special character or a number.

-**Expected:** Any input that is a special character or a number returns an error.
+**Expected:** Any input with a special character or a number returns an error.

 **Actual:** The special character returned an error.